 Please scroll down the page to find details for each service we provide.

-serving the youth and families of Colorado, Fayette, and Austin counties in Texas (The STAR Program is available in every county in the state of Texas.
-If you are not a resident of Austin, Colorado or Fayette County, please contact us & we will give you the contact information for the STAR provider for your area of Texas.)
+serving the youth and families of Colorado, Fayette, and Austin counties in Texas (The FAYS Program is available in every county in the state of Texas.
+If you are not a resident of Austin, Colorado or Fayette County, please contact us & we will give you the contact information for the FAYS provider for your area of Texas.)

 Program Director: Twyla Dodson, LCDC

-Family Support Specialists: Austin County- Anne Wilson, Colorado County-Sarah Hernandez & Lori Moore, Fayette County- Lori Moore
+Family Support Specialists: Austin County- Anne Wilson & Kameka Edwards, Colorado County-Sarah Hernandez & Lori Moore, Fayette County- Lori Moore

-Youth and/or parents may access services directly by calling one of our offices and asking to speak to someone in the STAR program.
-There is no charge at any time to any participant for any STAR service.
+Youth and/or parents may access services directly by calling one of our offices and asking to speak to someone in the FAYS program.
+There is no charge at any time to any participant for any FAYS service.

 Youth and parent skills groups

 24 hour crisis intervention

 Sessions for youth ages newborn to 17 years old and their families focuses on resolving family conflict (family conflict is broadly defined and includes: stressors as a result of normal adolescent development such as talking back, acting out, poor/no communication between parents & children, problems in school (poor/failing grades, expulsion from school, assignment to alternative school campuses, ISS, etc.) separating or divorcing parents, death of a loved one, chronic illness of a family member, issues between siblings, newly blended families, truancy, juvenile delinquency, and runaway issues.
 Sessions may be provided in the school setting, in the home or in one of our offices located in Columbus, Sealy or LaGrange.
 Evening appointment times are available.